Ban Mian is the kind of food that would send you loads of comfort and warmth in the belly, especially when taken during the rainy days.

 The signature bowl is the Home-Made Noodles with Prawns ($4, $5), but if you are lazy to pluck off the shells, there are choices of abalone clams, sliced fish, fish maw, and pig’s kidneys.

-The wait is said to be long, but fortunately you do not have to wait in line under the mad-heat as a buzzer would be provider.
+The wait is said to be long, but fortunately you do not have to wait in line under the mad-heat as a buzzer would be provided.
 The wait wasn’t longer than 20 minutes when I visited them early afternoon, and they were quite efficient in getting orders out.

 The hawkers make their noodles within the stall in little batches, with a range of delicious ingredients like fish slices, clams, abalone or prawns.